Abhishek1252024/can-platform-/README.md

-# can-paltform
+## Project-02:CAN Cancer Community Platform
-This is a cancer patience community platform
+-This is a cancer patience community platform